- 3 Years (Full time)

 You'll supplement further from optional geography modules that cover geo-politics and international development, service analysis and planning, economic geography, the development of modern cities, citizenship and identity, and natural resource management.
 You can also take a physical geography module in a range of topics spanning natural planetary systems.

-You’ll undertake a significant independent final year project - currently a dissertation - alongside a suite of optional modules which cover subjects such as urban social movements, creating alternative futures, population and health geographies, retail location analysis, global insecurities, migration and encounter, health impacts of travel in cities, public transport, freight logistics and the environment, social analysis of travel activity and social psychology focused on individual decision making, and modelling for decision making.
+You’ll undertake a significant independent final year project - currently a dissertation - alongside a suite of optional modules which cover subjects such as urban social movements, creating alternative futures, population and health geographies, sustainability, retail location analysis, global insecurities, migration and encounter, health impacts of travel in cities, public transport, freight logistics and the environment, social analysis of travel activity and social psychology focused on individual decision making, and modelling for decision making.

 You'll also have the choice of a research, work or teacher placement module with an external organisation, and can take a physical geography module from a choice of topics.